 Things to do at Dromana

 Dromana is a popular destination along the Mornington Peninsula next to popular townships such as Sorrento, Rye, and Portsea.
-It’s a nice location for snorkeling or enjoying scenic cliff sides and rock pools.
-The beaches are busy with people swimming, kayaking, and snorkeling.
+It’s a nice location for snorkelling or enjoying scenic cliff sides and rock pools.
+The beaches are busy with people swimming, kayaking, and snorkelling.
 There are terrific walks along the cliffside to take in the multi-million dollar houses overlooking the ocean and playgrounds for the kids.
-It’s a beautiful spot with surrounding beaches, rock pools, ocean views, and plenty of photo opportunities.
-The pier is located opposite the main town shopping strip and has available parking, toilets, shops, parks, BBQ, and cafes.
-It’s also a spot to catch the renowned ferry to the Bellarine peninsula.
-It’s the direct entrance to Port Phillip and the township is surrounded by the ocean.
-The town has lots of character with lovely beach fronts, historic shop fronts, restaurants, and cafes many overlooking the harbor.
+It’s beautiful with surrounding beaches, rock pools, ocean views, and plenty of photo opportunities.
+The pier is opposite the main town shopping strip and has available parking, toilets, shops, parks, BBQ, and cafes.
+It’s also a spot to catch the renowned ferry to the Bellarine Peninsula.
+It’s the direct entrance to Port Phillip, and the ocean surrounds the township.
+The town has lots of character with lovely beach fronts, historic shop fronts, restaurants, and cafes, many overlooking the harbour.

 Fishing at Dromana Pier